Skip to content

 WordPress

-WordPress is the most popular and powerful blogging and content management system on the internet.
+WordPress is the most popular and influential content management system on the internet, used for blogging and a wide range of other purposes.

 WordPress vs Wix